idgm5/lifestyle/README.md

 - You can always dislike an article (unvote) and you can only like (vote) once.

-## Associations are created based on this table
+## Associations are created based on this ERD
 ![image](https://i.imgur.com/ZNoE4tj.png)

 ## Extra feature